 How to read my reviews:

 No. of Episodes: On Classic stories and audio dramas only.
 This will tell you how many episodes are in the serial or audio drama.
-(Note: When the TV show uses more than one episode to tell a story, as in the case of “Aliens of London” and “World War III”, both episodes will be covered in the same review.)
+(Note: When the TV show uses more than one episode to tell a story, as in the case of “Aliens of London” and “World War III”, both episodes will be covered in the same review.
+I stopped doing this with Series 9 as it was easier to review by reviewing them as separate reviews.)

 Companions: Who’s travelling with the Doctor this time?